Table of Contents:

 Artisan Spirit Magazine – A distilling magazine for distillers and spirits enthusiasts.

-Cocktail Wonk – The blog of writer Matt Pietrek, who has quickly become one of the more knowledgable and respected writers in the industry.
-His blog is a mixture of distillery visits, spirits reviews, and very in-depth analyses of liquor rules/regulations throughout the world with some cocktail/bar visits sprinkled in.
+Cocktail Wonk – The blog of writer Matt Pietrek, who has quickly become a knowledgable and respected writer in the industry.
+I know the name has cocktail in it but his blog is a mixture of distillery visits, spirits reviews, and very in-depth analyses of liquor rules/regulations throughout the world with some cocktail/bar visits sprinkled in.
 His main focus is on rum, though other spirits are covered.
-If you’re looking to get real deep, look here.
+If you’re looking to get real deep dive on distilling, look here.

 Distiller Magazine – A more in-depth and longform distilling magazine specifically for people in the industry.
 This gets into the nitty-gritty a bit more.

 K&L Spirits Journal – A great industry blog from David Driscoll at K&L Wines.
 Provides a unique look at the spirits industry from a retail perspective.

 Nomunication – If you are going to be visting Japan ever consult this blog for inormation on distilleries/

 The Spirits Business – This website covers almost every facet of the spirits industry.
 Features, interviews with key people, product releases and event news.
 Definitely a better resource for news from the financial side of things, covering acquisitions and major changes in the spirits world.

 Imbibe – Magazine for all things about the beverage industry.